pixelatto/Atto/README.md

 # Atto

 Atto is a basic architecture and tools pack for Unity projects.
-Unity nature usually makes unexperienced programmers to make very coupled code with no structure whatsoever.
-This basic framework, while not being the ultimate solution, helps solve that without being something as sophisticated as a DI framework.
-It's aimed at intermediate users who want their code to significantly improve its maintainability without running into much additional boilerplate.
+Unity nature usually pushes unexperienced programmers to very coupled code with no structure whatsoever.
+Atto, while not being the ultimate solution, helps to improve that without being too sophisticated.
+It is aimed at intermediate users who want to improve their codebase maintainability without running into additional boilerplate.

 Atto it's build around these principles:
 - **Easy to boot:** You just have to import the package and type `Atto.[Something]` to get started.
 There's a caveat: Atto sacrifices namespacing in order to get up and running right away.